bernd32/vk-autoposter/README.md

 # vk-autoposter

 **UPD.
-DOESN'T WORK ANYMORE DUE TO CHANGE OF VK'S API POLICY.
+THIS SCRIPT DOESN'T WORK ANYMORE DUE TO CHANGE OF VK'S API POLICY.
 DO NOT USE IT.**

 A simple script that automatically sends messages in social network service VK at regular intervals.